Structure, Perfect Divisibility and Coloring of ($P_2\cup P_4, C_3$)-Free Graphs: introduction

 The concept of binding functions was introduced by Gy\'{a}rf\'{a}s \cite{G75} in 1975.
 Let ${\cal F}$ be a family of graphs.
 If there exists a function $f$ such that $\chi(H)\leq f(\omega(H))$ for all induced subgraphs $H$ of a graph in ${\cal F}$, then we say that ${\cal F}$ is $\chi$-{\em bounded}, and call $f$ a {\em binding function} of ${\cal F}$.

 An induced cycle of length $k\ge 4$ is called a {\em hole}, and $k$ is the {\em length} of the hole.
-A hole is {\em odd} if $k$ is odd, and {\em even} otherwise.
+A {\em k-hole} is a hole of length $k$; we say that a hole is {\em odd} if $k$ is odd, and {\em even} otherwise.
 An {\em antihole} is the complement graph of a hole.
 A graph $G$ is said to be {\em perfect} if $\chi(H)=\omega(H)$ for every induced subgraph $H$ of $G$.
 The famous Strong Perfect Graph Theorem \cite{CRST06} was established by Chudnovsky {\em et al.} in 2006:

-\begin{theorem} {\em \cite{CRST06}} A graph $G$ is perfect if and only if $G$ is (odd hole, odd antihole)-free. \end{theorem}
+\begin{theorem} {\em \cite{CRST06}} A graph $G$ is perfect if and only if $G$ is $($odd hole, odd antihole$)$-free. \end{theorem}

 A graph $G$ is {\em k-vertex-critical} if $\chi(G)=k$ and every proper induced subgraph $H$ of $G$ has $\chi(H)<k$.
 Let $F_1$ and $F_2$ denote the Mycielski-Gr\"{o}tzsch graph (Mycielski graph $G_4$) and the Clebsch graph respectively.
 Notice that $F_1$ is an induced subgraph of $F_2$, and $F_1$ is 4-vertex-critical.
 A {\em bull} is a graph consisting of a triangle with two disjoint pendant edges, a {\em diamond} consists of two triangles sharing exactly one edge, and a {\em paw} is a graph obtained from a triangle by adding a pendant edge (See Figure~\ref{fig-1}).